PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Authentication and Player Profile/Google+ Authentication.md

 ## Domain-Wide Authority

-### Certificate authentication instead of the Client Secret
+### Using Certificate Authentication instead of the Client Secret

 As well as being able to establish manual authentication by using the Client ID and Client Secret, we can use Google's domain-wide delegation of authority to authenticate Players.
 This can be done through the use of a Certificate stored in the GameSparks platform for the game.